tera8m4/cpp-tree-sitter/README.md

 # cpp-tree-sitter

+Fork of [cpp-tree-sitter](https://github.com/nsumner/cpp-tree-sitter/) with query support

-... is a simple C++ and CMake wrapper around tree-sitter.
+cpp-tree-sitter is a simple C++ and CMake wrapper around tree-sitter.
 This project provides CMake definitions and a C++ wrapper that help with
 * managing tree-sitter and tree-sitter grammars as dependencies
 * accessing basic tree-sitter APIs for parse tree inspection